 A New Chapter in Whistleblower Regulatory Compliance

-The decision expanded the “universe of companies” regulated by the SOX whistleblower provision from about 5,000 public companies to potentially six million private companies, including the smallest mom-and-pop, according to Lloyd Chinn of the whistleblowing and retaliation group of law firm Proskauer.
+The decision expanded the “universe of companies” regulated by the SOX whistleblower provision from about 5,000 public companies to six million private companies, including the smallest mom-and-pop, according to Lloyd Chinn of the whistleblowing and retaliation group of law firm Proskauer.

 “Employers of every size and type will have to prepare themselves for potential Sarbanes-Oxley whistleblower claims, merely because they are a contractor or subcontractor of a publicly traded company,” says Chinn.